-- Indebtedness of the Company to affiliates of the director; and - A director's relationships with charitable organizations. - In June and July 2021, our management compiled and summarized our directors' responses to a questionnaire asking them to disclose any relationships they (or any of their immediate family members or affiliates) have with the Company and any other potential conflicts of interest.
-Their responses, along with materials provided by management related to transactions, relationships or arrangements between the Company and the directors or parties related to the directors, were presented to the Nominating/ Corporate Governance Committee for its review and consideration.
-The Nominating/Corporate Governance Committee determined that none of our non-employee directors, has had during the last three years (i) any of the relationships described above; or (ii) any other material relationship with the Company that would compromise his or her independence under the listing standards of the NYSE, the rules and regulations of the SEC and/or the requirements set forth in our Guidelines.
-The table below includes a description of the transactions, relationships or arrangements considered by the Nominating/ Corporate Governance Committee in reaching its determination.
-The Nominating/Corporate Governance Committee presented its findings to the Board at its July 2021 meeting.
-Based upon the conclusions and recommendation of the Nominating/Corporate Governance Committee, the Board determined that all non-employee directors then considered are independent, and that all of the members of the Audit, Compensation and Nominating/Corporate Governance Committees also meet the independence tests referenced above.
+- Indebtedness of the Company to affiliates of the director; and - A director's relationships with charitable organizations. - In June and July 2022, our management compiled and summarized our directors' responses to a questionnaire asking them to disclose any relationships they (or any of their immediate family members or affiliates) have with the Company and any other potential conflicts of interest.
+Their responses, along with materials provided by management related to transactions, relationships or arrangements between the Company and the directors or parties related to the directors, were presented to the Nominating/Corporate Governance Committee determined that none of our non-employee directors, has had during the last three years (i) any of the relationships described above; or (ii) any other material relationship with the Company that would compromise his or her independence under the listing standards of the NYSE, the rules and regulations of the SEC and/or the requirements set forth in our Guidelines.
+The table below includes a description of the transactions, relationships or arrangements considered by the Nominating/Corporate Governance Committee in reaching its determination.
+The Nominating/Corporate Governance Committee presented its findings to the Board at its July 2022 meeting.
+Based upon the conclusions and recommendation of the Nominating/Corporate Governance Committee, the Board determined that all non-employee directors then considered are independent, and that all of the members of the Audit, Compensation and Human Capital, and Nominating/Corporate Governance Committees also meet the independence tests referenced above.

-Name Independent Transactions/Relationships/Arrangements Considered Joseph Alvarado Yes None Cindy L. Davis Yes None William J. Harvey Yes None William M. Lambert Yes Commercial relationships between MSA and Kennametal Inc. (MSA as a supplier to Kennametal) - immaterial Lorraine M. Martin Yes Membership relationship between National Safety Council and Kennametal Inc. (Kennametal as a member of the National Safety Council) - immaterial Sagar A. Patel Yes Commercial relationships between Woodward, Inc. and its subsidiaries and Kennametal Inc. (Kennametal as a supplier to Woodward, Inc.) - immaterial Christopher Rossi No President and CEO of Kennametal Inc. Lawrence W. Stranghoener Yes None Steven H. Wunning Yes None
+Name Independent Transactions/Relationships/Arrangements Considered Joseph Alvarado Yes None Cindy L. Davis Yes None William J. Harvey Yes None William M. Lambert Yes Commercial relationships between MSA and Kennametal Inc. (MSA as a supplier to Kennametal) - immaterial Lorraine M. Martin Yes Membership relationship between National Safety Council and Kennametal Inc. (Kennametal as a member of the National Safety Council) - immaterial Sagar A. Patel Yes Commercial relationships between Woodward, Inc. and its subsidiaries and Kennametal Inc. (Kennametal as a supplier to Woodward, Inc.) - immaterial Christopher Rossi No President and CEO of Kennametal Inc.; commercial relationships between Terex Corporation and its subsidiaries and Kennametal Inc. (Kennametal as a supplier to Terex Corporation) - immaterial; membership relationship between National Association of Manufacturers and Kennametal Inc. (Kennametal as a member of the National Association of Manufacturers) - immaterial Lawrence W. Stranghoener Yes None Steven H. Wunning Yes None the Nominating/Corporate Governance Committee in advance of accepting an invitation to serve on another board.
+Sitting on another public company's board should not create a conflict of interest or impair the director's ability to provide sufficient time to carry out his or her duties as a director of the Company.